arun-instructor/FEWD27-Arun/week_03_advanced_layout/06_bootstrap/README.md

 - Let's take a look at some of the bootstrap examples located [here](http://getbootstrap.com/getting-started/#examples).
 - We will code together the "Jumbotron Narrow" template located [here](http://getbootstrap.com/examples/jumbotron-narrow/).
 - Before we start, let's also plan out our grid system.

+##In-Class / Homework
+- For homework we will be coding from scratch [this Bootstrap template](http://getbootstrap.com/examples/offcanvas/).
+- Try not to look at the code through the code inspector!
+X-(
+- Try to first plan out the grid you will use, then figure out which components you will need.
+	- Hint: There is a jumbotron in there ;) You're welcome.